trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

         },
         "batchNumber":{
             "type": "string",
-            "description": "Batch number of vaccine",
+            "description": "Batch number of vaccine"
         },
         "countryOfVaccination":{
             "type": "string",
-            "description": "Country in which the subject was vaccinated", }
+            "description": "Country in which the subject was vaccinated" }
     }
     ```